-JS Travel insurance policies are available to offer cover whilst you are Sailing, if you require Medical Assistance or Air Ambulance due to illness or any accidents that happen when you are Sailing.
-This policy will provide cover for Sailing within 12 Nautical Miles from shore.
-We provide cover for Residents of the United Kingdom, the Channel Islands and British…
+JS Travel Insurance policies are available to offer cover whilst you are Sailing, if you require Medical Assistance or Air Ambulance due to illness or any accidents that happen when you are Sailing.
+This policy will provide cover for Sailing within and outside of 12 Nautical Miles from shore.
+Please Note: This policy is for travel within the United Kingdom and…

 JS Travel Insurance can now provide cover for your Gadgets, such as Mobile Phones, Tablets and Computer Game Consoles.
 You will be able to select this cover on the quote page of our website.

 - Pre Existing Medical Conditions

 - Popular Locations for Sailing

 - Top 3 Booking Facilities for Sailing Holidays

 - Gap Year Sailing Insurance

 - Other Sailing Policies

 - European and Worldwide Residents